MA/PhD in Theory

 Kiyomi Kimura Andoh

 Benjamin Baker is a third-year Ph.D. student and Sproull Fellow in music theory.
 He holds a B.A. in music and mathematics from St. Olaf College (2009) and a M.M. in jazz piano performance from NYU (2011).
 His research interests dwell at the intersection of musical improvisation, cognition, and pedagogy—specifically the acquisition of musical language for use in improvisation, theoretical modeling of improvised performance, and related issues of embodiment.

 Prior to coming to Eastman, Ben worked for six years as a versatile freelance pianist in New York City, where he served as an adjunct music director and vocal coach at NYU, accompanied festival choruses at Carnegie Hall and Lincoln Center, performed in numerous professional jazz and pop groups, and maintained a private piano studio.
 He remains active as a pianist, both in NYC and in Rochester.
 Outside of music, he enjoys running, following politics, and helping to coordinate alumni engagement for his undergrad alma mater.

-Alyssa Barna is a third-year Ph.D. student in music theory.
+Alyssa Barna is a fourth-year Ph.D. student in music theory.
 She completed a MM in music theory at Indiana University (2014) and a BM in music theory and a BM in music education and clarinet performance from Ithaca College (2012), where she was a member of Pi Kappa Lambda.
-Her current research interests include the study of aspects of form in American popular music, specifically examining how contrast is defined and categorized in the analysis of form.
+Her current research interests include the study of American popular music, specifically examining how contrast is defined and categorized in the analysis of form.
 Additionally, she is interested in the music of 20th and 21st century composers, and post-tonal analytical techniques.
-She has presented her research at a variety of conferences in Indiana, Ohio, and at the most recent conference of Music Theory Society of New York State, and the European Music Analysis Conference 9 (EuroMAC) in Strasbourg, France, as well as several conferences in the Midwest.
+She has presented her research at the Music Theory Society of New York State, and the European Music Analysis Conference 9 (EuroMAC) in Strasbourg, France, as well as several conferences in the Midwest.
 At Eastman, Alyssa serves on the editorial staff of Intégral.
 Committed to pedagogy, she has enjoyed teaching a variety of written and aural skills courses covering fundamentals through post-tonal analysis.